Beginner Spells (T0)

 Explorer – Should the caster be adventuring, this spell will undoubtedly come in handy when trudging through dangerous habitats.
 They can quickly destroy branches, shrubs, and other small flora in their way.
 However, nothing beyond the size of 5x5 ft can immediately be destroyed.

-Flowing Foliage - A spell with two purposes: aesthetic and weaving.
-For its aesthetic purposes, the caster creates a bundle of leaves and theatrically twirls them around, creating geometric shapes and swirls.
+Flowing Foliage – A spell with two purposes: aesthetic and weaving.
+For aesthetic purposes, the caster creates a bundle of leaves and theatrically twirls it, forming geometric shapes and swirls.
 This spell is most commonly seen during performances within seasonal festivals or for mere practice with balance.
 For its combative purpose, the caster can bring these leaves upward to briefly deter an opponent’s movement, distracting them or blurring their vision.

 Novice Spells (T1)

-Vine Whip - A thin, woodland vine based on the biome it is created in.
-It stretches out to a length of 20 ft maximum, used to hit a target or wrap around a small object.
+Vine Whip – A thin, woodland vine based on the biome it is created in.
+It stretches to a maximum length of 20 ft and is used to hit a target or wrap around a small object.
+When hitting a target, it can strike with enough force to disarm opponents or bruise flesh.

 Pollen – The caster replicates a flower from the biome they stand in, blooming it and spraying out a plume of pollen that irritates.
 It blinds the opponent for one turn, although they will be left with watery eyes until combat ends, regardless.